naugehyde/ping-ac-outlet-plugin-sk/README.md

 1) Further testing and documenting<br>
 2) Publish to Signalk app store<br>
 3) Investigate and implement a Signalk notification architecture for the plugin.<br>

+## Off-Label Use

+In theory, this plug-in can be used to monitor the presence of any IP address on or off your network.
+Can't guess what this applications might look like but have at it, you rascal.<br>